kinglaine/TechStackLookUp/README.md

 # TechStackLookUp Rest API

-Rest api project that let user look company tech stack with domain name
+Rest api project that let user look for company tech stack with the domain name of the company